 - Lindsay Goldberg in its sale of its equity interest in Aptitude Investment Management LP

-Mr. Forman received his J.D. from Georgetown University and his B.A. from University of Virginia.
+Mr. Forman received his J.D. from Georgetown University, where he was a Global Law Scholar, and his B.A. from the University of Virginia, where he graduated Phi Beta Kappa with High Distinction.